wardhaheck/mac-bootstrapper/README.md

 let's use Ansible to bootstrap our workstation.

 The bootstrap aims to be complete while staying as agnostic as possible.
+For example, it doesn't install any browser, because it's all too often a personal choice.

-And all tasks are grouped into 3 (three) major tags:
+All tasks are grouped into 3 (three) major tags:

 -   essential
 -   recommended